Kong/docs.konghq.com/app/konnect/updates.md

 **Download option to all reports**

-: We have introduced an "Export" option to all reports inside the overview page in Analytics.
+: We have introduced an "Export" option to all reports inside the overview page in Vitals.
 Exporting a report downloads an unpivoted CSV to your local machine that can be used for offline analysis.

 ## July 2022